Johanne Brun: Biography

 Born on 23 August 1874 in the Frederiksberg district of Copenhagen, Johanne Marie Emilie Prieme was the daughter of the commercial traveller Niels Lorenz Emil Prieme (1841–1882) and his wife Johanne Dorthea née Henriksen (1836–1907).
 In 1893, she married the opera singer Frederik Carl Christian Brun (1852–1919).
 Their daughter Gertrud was born in 1894.
 The marriage was dissolved in 1906.

 When she was seven, she entered the Royal Danish Ballet school, singing in a children's chorus in Carmen when she was ten.
 Aged 19, she married the prominent Wagnerian tenor Frederik Brun.
 Recognizing the potential of her "powerful voice", together with the voice teacher Fanny Gætje and the conductor Frederik Rung, he trained her for the next 18 months.
 As a result, in May 1896 she was able to make her stage début at the Royal Danish Theatre as the Queen of the Night in The Magic Flute, mastering the role's coloratura requirements as well as its dramatic components.

 It was not until May 1898 that Brun made her second appearance, this time in the title role in Aïda, receiving ever warmer acclaim from the critics, both as a singer and an actress.
 She was engaged for the following season as a soloist, singing Margarethe in Faust and Donna Anna in Don Giovanni.
-In subsequent seasons, under year-to-year engagements, her roles included Leonora in Il trovatore, Desdemona in Otello, Elsa in Lohengrin, and Ingborg in Peter Heise's Drot og marsk.
+In subsequent seasons, under year-to-year engagements, her roles included Leonora in Il trovatore, Desdemona in Otello, Elsa in Lohengrin, and Ingeborg in Peter Heise's Drot og marsk.
 In 1902, thanks to the initiative of the Norwegian conductor Johan Svendsen, the Royal Danish Opera staged The Ring Cycle, giving Brun her first Wagnerian role, that of Sieglinde in Die Walküre.
 In February 1905, still under Svendsen, she played Brünnhilde in Götterdämmerung.
 Brun, who had still not received a permanent contract, featured in the complete performances of the Ring from 1909 to 1912.
 Thereafter, perhaps as a result of her increasing weight, she was engaged less frequently for key roles, appearing less regularly at the Royal Opera.
 Nevertheless in 1915 she gave a triumphal performance of Isolde in the Danish première of Tristan und Isolde.
 The same year, probably as a result of conflicts with the stage director Julius Lehmann (1861–1931), she failed to be chosen to sing Kundry in Parsifal.
 She began seriously to consider moving to sing in Germany.